robyftp/Tree/README.md

-## Why is Peter Pan always flying?
-Because he Neverlands.
+## Without geometry life is pointless.